articleUpgrading and Applying up.time Service Packs

 • Q: Do I need to upgrade my agents?
 A: Agent updates are generally not required unless specifically noted in the version release notes.

 • Q: Can I roll back an upgrade?
-A: No, upgrades are not designed for rollback capability.
+A: No, Installers are not designed for rollback capability.
 Upgrade failures are rare but it is very important to stop all up.time services and backup your configuration before proceeding with any upgrade.

 • Q: How long will an upgrade take?
-A: Upgrades can generally be applied in less than 15 minutes.
+A: Upgrades can generally be applied in less than 30 minutes.

 Supported Upgrade Paths